ome/omero-documentation/gettingstarted/virtualappliance.rst

 If you are on Linux or Mac OS X then you can either use our port forwarding setup script or else you can set up port forwarding settings manually.
-NB.

 On Microsoft Windows systems you will have to set up port forwarding manually as the script requires a bash shell.
 The script can be downloaded from here and is run by opening a shell and executing the following command: